ViennaRNA/forgi/doc/graph_tutorial.rst

     STEM PAIR 8 64
     STEM PAIR 9 63

-Getting the sequence of an element and its neighbors
+Getting the Sequence of an Element and its Neighbors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Suppose we want to find out not only the sequence of an element, but also the elements that surround it?
 This is easily done using the `get_flanking_sequence` function.
 To illustrate, let's create a graph from a fasta representation::